patfit11/Google-Cloud-NCAA-ML-Competition-2019-Mens-Womens/README.md

 where

-    n is the number of games played ŷ i

-is the predicted probability of team 1 beating team 2 yi is 1 if team 1 wins, 0 if team 2 wins log()

-    is the natural (base e) logarithm
+    n is the number of games played ŷi is the predicted probability of team 1 beating team 2 yi is 1 if team 1 wins, 0 if team 2 wins log() is the natural (base e) logarithm

 The use of the logarithm provides extreme punishments for being both confident and wrong.
 In the worst possible case, a prediction that something is true when it is actually false will add an infinite amount to your error score.
 In order to prevent this, predictions are bounded away from the extremes by a small value.